-At December 31, 2012, the Trust had deposits awaiting investment of \$10,095,299 in the Illinois Funds money market investment pool, as managed by the State of Illinois, Office of the Treasurer.
-This amount is mainly comprised of an advance funding contribution of \$10,000,000 made by the District in late December, 2012.
-Due to the timing of the advance funding contribution, the balance in the Illinois Funds investment pool was not transferred into the investment custodial account, and is therefore excluded from the above asset allocation percentages.
+The Trust had deposits awaiting investment of \$10,006,231 at December 31, 2013 and \$10,095,299 at December 31, 2012 in the Illinois Funds money market investment pool, as managed by the State of Illinois, Office of the Treasurer.
+Deposits at December 31, 2013 and 2012 were maintained as cash equivalents awaiting investment direction from the Executive Committee.
+The deposits on hand at Illinois Funds are therefore excluded from the above asset allocation percentages.

-The increase in value of the Trust's invested assets was 38.3%.
-The return on invested assets for 2012 using the Modified Dietz time-weighted approach was 14.6%, calculated on a quarterly compounded basis.
-The disparity between the percentage return on investments and the larger increase in asset value reflects the impact and timing of \$22.4 million advance funding contributions made during 2012.
+The increase in value of the Trust's invested assets was 45.9%.
+The return on invested assets for 2013 using the Modified Dietz time-weighted approach was 16.3%, calculated on a quarterly compounded basis.
+The disparity between the percentage return on investments and the larger increase in asset value reflects the impact and timing of \$20.0 million advance funding contributions made during 2013.